davidebolo1993/prs_pipeline/README.md

 ### Model

 Available models are "grid" and "automatic".
 Default to "automatic".
-Detailed informations on each model are available in the [ldpred2 tutorial introduction](https://privefl.github.io/bigsnpr/articles/LDpred2.html) and the [paper](https://doi.org/10.1093/bioinformatics/btaa1029)
+Detailed informations on each model are available in the [ldpred2 tutorial introduction](https://privefl.github.io/bigsnpr/articles/LDpred2.html) and the [paper](https://doi.org/10.1093/bioinformatics/btaa1029).

 ### Bed/bim/fam or Bgen

 The pipeline accepts either a unique .bed file (with matching .bim/.fam) or a unique (indexed) .bgen file.
-Companion scripts will be made available to generate such an input if not available already.
+Companion scripts will be released to generate such an input if not available already.
 Further informations on these file formats are available [here](https://www.cog-genomics.org/plink/2.0/formats).
 Examples are provided in the [test](test/) folder.

 ### Summary

 A standard summary statics file or a file with pre-computed scores can be given as input.
-Summary statistics file format from GWAS catalog is described [here](https://www.ebi.ac.uk/gwas/docs/summary-statistics-format#:~:text=Summary%20statistics%20are%20defined%20as,row%20for%20each%20variant%20analysed.)
+Summary statistics file format from GWAS catalog is described [here](https://www.ebi.ac.uk/gwas/docs/summary-statistics-format#:~:text=Summary%20statistics%20are%20defined%20as,row%20for%20each%20variant%20analysed.).
-PGS scoring file format from PGS catalog is described [here](https://www.pgscatalog.org/downloads/#:~:text=Formatted%20Files,-Format%3A%202.0&text=Each%20scoring%20file%20(variant%20information,gz%20).)
+PGS scoring file format from PGS catalog is described [here](https://www.pgscatalog.org/downloads/#:~:text=Formatted%20Files,-Format%3A%202.0&text=Each%20scoring%20file%20(variant%20information,gz%20).).
 An example summary statistic file is available in the [test](test/) folder.

 ### Json

-While the other inputs to the pipeline are standard files, the input .json file is used to handle summary statistics and matrices with pre-computed beta scores generated with different methods - so that the pipeline actually knows which column refers to which value.
+While the other inputs to the pipeline are standard files, the input .json file is used to handle summary statistics and matrices with pre-computed scores generated with different methods - so that the pipeline actually knows which column refers to which value.
 The input .json file follows standard [json](https://en.wikipedia.org/wiki/JSON) specification, where, for each "key":"value" pair, users must specify:
 - the name of the column as it is used within the pipeline ("key") - do not change this
 - the name of the corresponding column in the sequencing summary file ("value") - adjust accordingly